2018 Short Film Competition

-After introductions by Script Pipeline to partner Jake Wagner, Evan Daugherty sold Snow White & the Huntsman to Universal for $3 million.
-It marked one of the biggest studio spec sales in years and subsequently made Evan one of the hottest young writers in the industry.
+After introductions by Script Pipeline to management, Evan Daugherty sold Snow White & the Huntsman to Universal for $3 million.
+It marked one of the biggest studio spec sales of all-time and subsequently made Evan one of the most in-demand writers in the industry.
 The film has grossed over $400 million worldwide and spawned the 2016 film The Huntsman.

 "Immediately after the competition, Script Pipeline introduced me to a manager, and the connection helped launch my screenwriting career."